Our Vision for the Future

 - A comprehensive measure of the transportation capital stock.

 - A better view of changes in the transportation workforce.

 - Better measures of productivity in the transportation sector.

-- Compilations of data on transportation emissions, noise, hazardous materials releases, and wetlands impacts.
+- Comparable and complete data on transportation emissions, noise, hazardous materials releases, and wetlands impacts.

 Data Needs for National Security

-- Better data on the impact on the transportation system of intentional acts and natural occurrences that disrupt or destroy portions of the transportation infrastructure.
+- Better data on the vulnerability of the transportation system to intentional acts of disruption or destruction.